An Israeli operation rescues four hostages and kills scores of Palestinians. Here’s what we know - KESQ

 However some have pointed to a ceasefire deal as a much more effective way of freeing the hostages.
 More than 100 hostages were freed under a temporary truce last year, while Israel has rescued seven hostages by military means.

-Hagai Levine, of the health team at the Hostages and Missing Families Forum, said operations’s such as the one seen on Saturday were “not a way we can bring 120 hostages back home.
+Hagai Levine, of the health team at the Hostages and Missing Families Forum, said operations such as the one seen on Saturday were “not a way we can bring 120 hostages back home.

 “We must, all of us together, the world, follow President Biden speech and go with the deal that will enable all of them, dead or alive, come back home with a ceasefire.”